We are not currently accepting submissions. Please read our most recent Artful Dodge Update and BLM Support Statement here.

-Now accepting manuscripts via Submittable (a button with a link to our site sits below the search bar on the right); we gladly accept simultaneous submissions as long as we’re immediately notified if the work is accepted elsewhere.
-Please allow one week to six months for response; our staff is small, so do understand if we take a while to respond.
+Now accepting manuscripts via Submittable; we gladly accept simultaneous submissions as long as we’re immediately notified if the work is accepted elsewhere.
+Our staff is small, so do understand if we take a while to respond.
 Please send no more than 25 pages of prose or 6 poems, though long poems are encouraged.
 We’re also interested in contemporary literature in translation — from all over the globe.
 Translations should be submitted with original texts.
 Please indicate that you have copyright clearance and/or author permission when submitting works of translation.

 We are NO LONGER accepting hard copies through the mail!